Videos to watch on how to make your home safer:

 Determine if your home, school or workplace is in a tsunami safe area.

-Arrange ahead of time to go to a friend’s home or other location that is at higher ground.
+Arrange ahead of time to go to a friend’s home or other location that is at higher ground if you are located inside the inundation area on the map above.
+This would be preferable to going to an evacuation shelter due to lack of supplies and beds.
 Traffic going to Sitka High School can get easily congested – what are the alternate routes to get to higher ground in Sitka?
 Plan ahead the quickest route to get to higher ground that takes no longer than 10 minutes to get to, if possible.
-A good rule of thumb is to go to 100’ above sea level or one mile inland.
-If you cannot get this high or far, go as high or as far as you can.
-Every foot inland or upward may make a difference.
 You should be able to reach your safe location on foot within 15 minutes.

 At the beach: